skurbee/YTArchiver/README.md

 Limit shortest/longest video to cut out shorts/live-

-Chose starting date to download-(if you don't want the first few years of a channel for example)
+Choose starting date to download-(if you don't want the first few years of a channel for example)

 Can organize (and re-organize!) downloaded channels into Years/Months

+can retroactively change file dates to YT upload dates- if you're switching over from 4kVD

 Prioritizes slow & steady to be safe from YT IP ban